-Below is a Breakfast Club definition of a Gen Xer, which Marky Mark is, having been born almost to the day I graduated high school: June 5,1971.
-I’d have had no clue what to do with Mark had I borned him, but I had fun babysitting my nephew.
-He is much like Mark Wahlberg in personality and almost 50 now.
+Below is a Breakfast Club definition of a Gen Xer, which Marky Mark Wahlberg is, having been born almost to the day I graduated high school: June 5,1971.

 There’s probably a Gen X’er (born between 1965 to 1981), close to you.
 Not that you noticed.
 They’re normally known as the slackers, the latchkey kids, the middle-child generation.
 Caught between boomers and younger Millennials, Generation X is mainly known for being neglected and ignored.

-Gen X was still into cars, like the Boomers were, which is one reason a Gen Xer drove me crazy, but when it comes to knowing how to learn the answers to a test, Mr. Wahlberg had been seriously ignored in school.
+Gen X was still into cars, like the Boomers were, but when it comes to knowing how to learn the answers to a test, Mr. Wahlberg proved he had been seriously ignored in school.

 An Ellen Degeneres interview with Mark Wahlberg popped up.
-Ellen gave him an verbal written practice driver’s test using index cards because his daughter was about to take her driver’s test and Mark claimed he was helping his daughter pass it.
+Ellen gave him an verbal practice driver’s test taken from the DMV handbook using index cards.
+His daughter was about to take her driver’s test and Mark claimed he was helping his daughter pass it.

 Ellen starts the test at 6:26: